Incorporating Tailwind CSS into Django 6

 <div class="pr-4 ...">mr-4</div>

-The bad thing about Tailwind
+The bad side of Tailwind CSS

 <div class="flex flex-col items-center p rounded-2xl">